luuuc/vagrant-chef-server/Readme.md

 ## Project Setup

-Create a move to the project folder.
+Create and move to the project folder.

     $ mkdir vagrant-chef-server
     $ cd vagrant-chef-server